Skip to content

 • You can activate and deactivate a participant, meaning that it is actively working on something:

-• Even multiple times simultaneously:
+• You can activate multiple indicators simultaneously:

 Messages